ACD 505–03: Academic Professional Status, Ranks, Titles, and Appointment Categories

 Research administrator: Has management and administrative responsibilities for units that support faculty members and other professionals in their research efforts.

 Research engineer: Holds a Ph.D. and works cooperatively or independently in conducting research and seeking outside funding and supervising others in carrying out significant research projects.
 This rank is specific to individuals with engineering credentials and/or engineering related assignments.

 Research scientist: Holds a Ph.D. and works cooperatively or independently in conducting research and in seeking outside funding and supervising others in carrying out significant research projects.

 Research professional: Has a wide variety of research-related tasks requiring advanced training and skills and carried out with varying levels of independence.

 Research technologist: Lends high-level technical support to assist faculty and other professionals in their research efforts.

 Biodesign researcher/senior biodesign researcher: Are qualified by training and/or experience to perform varied types of research and/or lab work in the Biodesign Institute.

 Academic associates: Are qualified by training and experience to assist in the functioning of the university and serve in such supportive roles as interviewers, management assistants, and liaisons between the university and outside agencies.
 Academic associate appointments are year-to-year appointments.

 The president may confer upon retired academic professionals who have served the institution for a substantial length of time the title of “emeritus.”
-To initiate the process for this designation, the college dean/university librarian must forward notices of retirement to the executive vice president and provost of the university.
+To initiate the process for this designation, the college dean/university librarian must forward notices of retirement to the provost of the university.
 For more information about emeritus status, see ACD 607–01, “Emeritus Status.”